plone/volto/docs/source/getting-started/howdoesitwork.md

-# How does Volto works under the hood
+# How does it work under the hood

 You can watch the talk during the World Plone Day 2021: